sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

-When combat or a pursuit ends, and it is appropriate for the narrative (e.g. when there's a scene transition and the characters reasonably have a few minutes to catch their breath), the players may **Take a Breather** using Str as an IMMEDIATE move (ie, no negative consequences to ✗ or ✅).
+When combat or a pursuit ends, and it is appropriate for the narrative (e.g. when there's a scene transition and the characters reasonably have a few minutes to catch their breath), the players may **Take a Breather** using Str as an IMMEDIATE move (ie, no negative narrative consequences if the result is ✗ or ✅).